onshape-public/app-bom/README.md

     $ heroku config

+Other required environment variables that must be set include:

+    ONSHAPE_PLATFORM: should be "https://cad.onshape.com"
+    ONSHAPE_HOST: should be your hostname from Heroku, e.g. "https://newURL-from-heroku.herokuapp.com"
+    ONSHAPE_OAUTH_SERVICE: should be "https://oauth.onshape.com"

 One more step before you can use this app sample with Onshape.
 It requires RedisTOGO.

     $ heroku addons:create redistogo